• Skip to primary navigation

 eggplant curry in a pot served over wooden tray

-If you are a potato lover like me, Try out these amazing Vegan Potato Recipes, and do let me know which one is you are favorite.
+If you are a potato lover like me, try out these amazing vegan potato recipes, and let me know which one is your favorite.

 • Oil: any vegetable-based oil, I am using canola oil for this recipe.